Continued from Part I

 Nearly every other play is significantly less straightforward.

 Valdosta blocked an Albany punt deep in Indian territory but could not penetrate closer than the two.
-Albany had only one first down in the opening half, a 38-yard run by Ferguson on a fake punt.
+Albany had only one first down in the opening half, a 38-yard run by John Ferguson on a fake punt.